Originator: Vice President – Finance and Administration

 Potential Conflict of Interest situations may include, but are not limited to, the following:

-- a.
-An employee will not, either directly or indirectly, demand or accept for personal benefit a gift, favor, or service from any individual or company doing business with the College.
+- An employee will not, either directly or indirectly, demand or accept for personal benefit a gift, favour, or service from any individual or company doing business with the College.
 The following may be accepted, subject to the limitations of 4.2 (c):

 - The normal exchange of hospitality between persons doing business together;